xorgram/c/README.md

-# Xor Modules Directory
+# Xor Community Plugins Directory

-> Xor modules which are made by the team and can be trusted.
+> Xor modules which are made by the community and can be trusted.

 ## Index